spryker/spryker-docs/docs/pbc/all/payment/unzer/extend-and-customize/frontend-for-a-credit-card.md

 This document describes how to add the frontend for a credit card to your project.

-To use Unzer UI component and to add Unzer Card payment, see [Accept card with UI components](https://docs.unzer.com/payment-methods/card/accept-card-ui-component/)
+To use Unzer UI component and to add Unzer Card payment,see [Accept card with UI components](https://docs.unzer.com/payment-methods/card/accept-card-ui-component/) in the Unzer official documentation.